fission-codes/typescript-client/README.md

 ```

 ### Authenticated
 *These methods require a username/password from the fission webserver.
-These can be provisioned by the [Heroku addon](https://elements.heroku.com/addons/interplanetary-fission).*
+These can be provisioned through our [Fission CLI](https://github.com/fission-suite/cli).*

 `add`